Anáhuac Municipality: Demographics

-As of the 2000 INEGI count there are 18,501 inhabitants in Anáhuac Municipality.
 The socioeconomic level of the general population is living under poverty, since the average wage is the minimum established by the Mexican government.
 Most of the inhabitants live in a home which they own.
 There is an average of 3 rooms per house and there are an average of 5 people living per house.
 In Anáhuac the Catholic Religion predominates, coexisting with other types of religious beliefs.